dreamking60/d3-start-to-finish-leanpub/manuscript/17 More on D3 selections.md

 Each time the timer fires (once every second) `updateData` and `update` are called. `updateData` clears `myData` and then adds a random number of random values to `myData`. `update` performs the data join which adds or removes circles so that there are `n` circles where `n` is the length of `myData`.
 The `cx`, `cy` and `r` attributes of each circle are also updated.

 Navigate to [https://codepen.io/createwithdata/pen/Yzwaarg](https://codepen.io/createwithdata/pen/Yzwaarg) to view the example in CodePen.
-You'll see that every second, circles appear or disappear and change size.
+You'll see that every time the timer fires, circles appear or disappear and change size.

 ## Summing up